SalmanAlsubaihi/weight-space-symmetry-and-training/README.md

 $$\underset{a,b}{min} \; (a \cdot b \cdot x - 2)^2$$

 starting from two symmetrical points $(a,b) = (3,3), (1, 9)$ and using different learning rates.
-The minimizer for this loss function is clearly all points satisfing $a \cdot b = 2$.
-We can see that the two symmetrical points result in totally different behaviour.
+The minimizer for this loss function is clearly all points satisfying $a \cdot b = 2$.
+We can see that the two symmetrical points result in totally different behavior.
 The optimization for the initial point $(a,b) = (1, 9)$ is less stable for the learning rate $0.02$ and diverges for the learning rate $0.025$.

 ##### Learning Rate = 0.01